- Chartered Accountant

 Office, Work From Home

 Individuals who choose a career as Chartered Accountants mostly work in their own offices or their clients.
 As far as the work hours are concerned, they work the regular eight to nine hours on a daily basis on normal days.
 However, if the financial year is ending or there is an audit to be done, then they work extra hours and sometimes even on weekends.

 As far as the geographical details are concerned, chartered accountants mostly work in urban settings.
 The reason is that most of the companies that hire chartered accountants are situated in urban areas such as Mumbai, New Delhi and various states’ capitals.
 Individuals who choose a career as Chartered Accountants have a better salary prospect in urban areas rather than rural or semi-urban areas.

 Time pressure varies depending on the type of job chartered accountants perform.
 Individuals who choose a career as Chartered Accountants who work under an organisation generally work on the scheduled time and hardly face any time pressure.
 However, one who works independently is more likely to face time pressure and stressful situations.

 As far as the work hours are concerned, chartered accountants work the regular eight to nine hours on a daily basis on normal days.
 However, if the financial year is ending or there is an audit to be done, then working requirements of chartered accountants extend to extra hours and sometimes even on weekends.

 Min 40 Hours

 A chartered accountant works a minimum of 40 hours per week.
 A career as a chartered accountant often required to work extended hours during the completion of the financial year.
-It requires auditing, maintaining financial documents, filling GST, taxation and numerous other finance related work.
+It requires auditing, maintaining financial documents, filing GST, taxation and numerous other finance-related work.